SebastianCrow/nft/README.md

   - Thumbnails around `400px` x `400px` in a next-gen format would be a sweet spot
   - Preferably, it should be possible to fetch different sizes/variants from CDN to match the client's layout size

-## Responsive layout
+## Responsive layout with a virtualized grid

-Responsive desktop/mobile layout spanning from 2 to 6 columns
+Responsive desktop/mobile layout spanning from 2 to 6 columns in a virtualized grid with lazy-loaded images

 ![Desktop](https://github.com/SebastianCrow/nft/blob/master/readme/desktop.png?raw=true)